Sqaaakoi/vc-junkCleanup/README.md

 - Transfer voice to console options (I haven't figured out how to do it properly yet)
 - Quest promotions (when Discord actually does another quest)

+## Contributing / Adding your own patch

+Patches are not located in the plugin object.
+Patches are instead defined a special wrapper object within the `Patches` object in [patches.ts](./patches.ts).
+See the types and comments for more details.

+These wrapper objects are parsed in [index.ts](./index.ts) to provide settings + associated enabled predicate for each patch.